rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

-Fibonacci can be linearized by recording intermediate results in a memo table instead of recomputing them.
+Linearize execution of Fibonacci by recording intermediate results in a memo table instead of recomputing them.
 This is an easy instance of [_Dynamic Programming_](https://en.wikipedia.org/wiki/Dynamic_programming).

 +++